pierre-rouleau/pel/doc/pel-manual.rst

     with several aspects of Emacs like windows and frame, scrolling control, buffer, navigation, opening files or web pages from file name or URL at point, numeric keypad handling, etc...

-    - Note that these PEL files can be used as *mostly* independent Emacs Lisp *libraries* if you prefer to use a specific PEL features without using PEL key bindings.

 - a mechanism that provides two Emacs startup modes: